hyperledger-archives/grid/cli/man/grid-po-update.1.md

   `po_number:12348959` and/or `internal_po_id:a8f9fke`.

 `--is-closed`
-: Specifies if the purchuse order is closed or open.
+: Specifies if the purchase order is closed or open.
 Possible values are `true` or `false`.

 `-k`, `--key`